coderx400/sota-mapper/README.md

 - when using the Add button added in v1.3, the map overall extents aren't re-computed, giving some strange results when building a map as you go with that feature
+- you must add at least 1 map item manually in order for the Add item to be enabled and allow you to add more items the easy way
 - some maps seem to have reversed coordinate systems, Berek confirmed that this is to be expected for some of the maps